reversesigh/cosmos_node-initial_setup/05_sync.md

 ## State Sync

 This is my preferred method for syncing up a new node.
 Run a command similar to this one one most chains to get a trusted hash and block height.
-Replace `ipaddress` with a public RPC address:
+Replace `Polkachu`'s RPC in the example with a public RPC address that fits your needs:

 `curl -s https://cosmos-rpc.polkachu.com:443/commit | jq "{height: .result.signed_header.header.height, hash: .result.signed_header.commit.block_id.hash}"`

 You can then enabled state sync in `config.toml` and input the information for state sync.
 Remember to include two entires for `rpc_servers`: